OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### JavaScript-npm-packages

 Right now we are planning to use a JS package.
-They are being reviewed and which one we will use is an urgent question.
+The final decision was to use ngraph since it is supported and has lots of features.

-Once a package is determined, we need to see how to create the graph to be sure what we store in unit and conversion tables is all that is needed.
+We need to see how to create the graph to be sure what we store in unit and conversion tables is all that is needed.
 We also need to figure out what algorithm(s) within the graph package will be used to create the needed paths to create C<sub>ik</sub>.
+Finally, how the graph labels relate to the unit and conversion table must be determined.
+The pseudocode needs to be updated once we have functions to do the graph operations and relationships to the database values.

+ngraph appears to be able to create a graphical representation of a graph.
+In the future we should see what it looks like and if we should allow admins (and maybe any user) to see it.

-This is a very incomplete list that was created to show it could be done:
+This is a very incomplete list that was created to show it could be used:

 - [Graphlib](https://github.com/dagrejs/graphlib/wiki/API-Reference) is interesting but no longer maintained.
 - [ngraph](https://github.com/anvaka/ngraph) seems okay and still has developers